Prompt Library · 36 prompts

 Understand a contract

-Explain obligations, unusual terms and risks in contracts, leases and insurance terms in plain English.
+Explain obligations, unusual terms, and risks in contracts, agreements, and insurance policies in plain Swedish.

 Legal

-I'm about to sign the following [contract/lease/purchase agreement/insurance terms] and want to understand what I'm actually agreeing to.
+I am going to sign the following [contract/lease agreement/purchase agreement/insurance terms] and want to understand what I'm actually agreeing to.

-[PASTE THE DOCUMENT OR THE PARTS YOU'RE UNSURE ABOUT]
+[PASTE THE DOCUMENT OR THE PARTS YOU ARE UNSURE ABOUT]

 Explain to me:

-1. What are the most important obligations I'm taking on?
+1. What are the most important obligations I am taking on?

 2. Are there any terms that are unusual or that I should question?

-3. What happens if I breach the contract?
+3. What happens if I breach the agreement?

-4. Is there anything I should negotiate before signing?
+4. Is there anything I should negotiate before I sign?

-Explain in plain English, not legal jargon.
-I'm not a lawyer.
+Explain in plain Swedish, not legal jargon.
+I am not a lawyer.

-NOTE: I understand you can't give legal advice — I just want to understand the document better before possibly talking to a lawyer.
+NOTE: I understand that you cannot provide legal advice — I just want to understand the document better before I potentially speak with a lawyer.

 PR-03

-Professional complaint to authorities or companies — factual, firm, with a clear request.
+Professional complaint to authorities or companies — objective, firm, with a clear request.

 Authorities

-I need to write an appeal / complaint to [AUTHORITY/COMPANY, e.g. an insurance company, a telecom provider, a government agency].
+I am going to write an appeal / complaint to [AUTHORITY/COMPANY, e.g., Försäkringskassan, Skatteverket, an insurance company, a telecom operator].

 - What happened: [describe what happened]